 Applications are made by the Stay team, who manage all summer bookings in halls.

-Please note: You should only make a booking once you are confident that you have been offered a summer school place and are coming, once you make the application you will have a time restricted period to accept your offer and make a payment to hold the booking.
+Please note: You should only make a booking once you are confident that you have been offered a summer school place and are coming, once you make the application you will be expected to make full payment to hold the booking.

 Please go to the booking page to make an application by completing our accommodation application form.